Where the F is Freddie

 Your call is very important to us.

-“If it’s so important, pick up the damn phone.”
+“Then pick up the damn phone.”

 Did you know you can find the status of your claim by visiting our website?